Bittersweet July: Bittersweet July, Pt. 2

 Bittersweet July, Pt.
 2 is the third extended play (EP) by American recording artist Dev, released on December 15, 2014 by Rica Lyfe Records.
-It serves as a follow up to part 1.
+It serves as a follow-up to part 1.
 Dev this time worked exclusively with NanosauR, who helmed the production of the entire EP.
 The songs from the EP feature an overall dark appearance (a stark contrast from the first part) and a heavily electronic dance-influenced sound.
 "Parade" was released as the lead single from Bittersweet July, Pt.
 2 on March 24, 2015.

 Composition

 The EP starts with "You Want Me", a psychedelic electronic song which was defined as a darker, crazier version of "Dark Horse" by Katy Perry.
 It is followed by "Gimmie Some", an electronic ballad with influences of 1990s music and continuous swinging synth bass produced by Peter Wade of MNDR as well as "Feel It" from part 1.
-The third track, "Parade", is a rapped song showing low distorted bass similar to those of Dev previous hits Like A G6 and Bass Down Low; it was released as the official single with a video on VEVO on March 24, 2015.
-"Celebrate The Weekend" is characterized by high sung chorus and a strongly computerized pre-chorus.
+The third track, "Parade", is a rapped song showing low distorted bass similar to those of Dev previous hits Like A G6 and Bass Down Low; it was released as the official single with a video on Vevo on March 24, 2015.
+"Celebrate the Weekend" is characterized by a high sung chorus and a strongly computerized pre-chorus.
 The last track, "The Night Is Young" is equipped of autotune effects and button-based stems.
 It was released as the countdown promotional single on December 5, 2014.